OlamideMustapha/prime/README.md

 ### Issues
 - it works with integers within the bound of 10000

+### Description
-- prime takes an optional command line parameter of "-f", which determines the operation type.
+prime takes an optional command line parameter of "-f", which determines the operation type.
 If "-f" then, it prompts you for an input and returns it prime factor(s), for any other parameter aside from "-f" prime will perform a primality check on user input, returning "It is prime!" if test is passed, otherwise "It is not a prime number".

 ### Credit to: Get Programming With Haskell (https://www.manning.com/books/get-programming-with-haskell) by Will Kurt